lixiao37/team12-Project/README.md

 ### Summary of source files:

+###### user.py
+	- This python file contains the schema for the User collection

-###### schema.py
+###### article.py
-	- This python file contains all the database schema.
-It contains all the collections of the database required to store the artcles, website(data), and users(data).
+	- This python file contains the schema for the Article collection.
+This collection will store all meta data associated with each articles.

+###### citation.py
+	- This python file contains the schema for the Citation collection.

+###### website.py
+	- This python file contains the schema for the Website collection.

 ###### root.py
 	- This file contains the User Interface for our system.